JetBlue Is the Latest Airline to Retreat From Blocking Seats

 A recent study by the Defense Department's transport command said the risk of spreading the virus that causes COVID-19 on planes is very low if everyone wears face masks.
 However, the study was not peer-reviewed and did not account for things like people moving around the cabin.

-A number of reports suggest that transmission on airlines is rare, although the lack of testing and contact tracing make it impossible to quantify the risk of flying.
+A number of reports suggest that transmission on airlines is rare, although the lack of testing and contract tracing make it impossible to quantify the risk of flying.

 David Koenig can be reached at www.twitter.com/airlinewriter